helloSystem/docs/user/components/system/menu.md

 Select an application from "Applications", "Utilities", or "Preferences" in the "Applications" menu.

-A quicker way to launch an application is to press Alt+Space, enter a few characters of the application name, select one of the matches from the list, and press the Enter key.
+A quicker way to launch an application is to press {kbd}`Alt+Space`, enter a few characters of the application name, select one of the matches from the list, and press the Enter key.

 ## Shutting down